-They found that nonnative trees with a native relative (in the PNW, think scarlet oak, which is related to Garry oak) host and support fewer species of insects than the native counterpart, and that few of them were unique to that species of tree.
+They found that nonnative trees with a native relative (in the PNW, think nonnative scarlet oak, which is related to the native Garry oak) host and support fewer species of insects than the native counterpart, and that few of them were unique to that species of tree.
 The result was even more striking with nonnative trees that had no native relative in the region (such as golden chain tree, a European species).

 The study also found that young insects, which are most supportive of an ecosystem, were found on the native trees.
 Adult insects, on the other hand, may be found on plants, but for various reasons—to rest, to warm themselves, breed, etc.

-So, more evidence that natives are the answer for restoring biodiversity, while most nonnatives are problematic.
+So, this is more evidence that natives are the answer for restoring biodiversity, while most nonnatives are problematic.
 When selecting plant material—even in an urban area—choose plants that help the environment and its community members.
 Go for the native oaks, pines, maples, willows, etc., with their plethora of insects.
 There’s almost always a native option!